 The Sacramento County Academic Decathlon, held the first Saturday in February of each year, is an academic competition open to high school students from all school districts in Sacramento County.

-On February 6, 2016, hundreds of high school students, teachers, and community volunteers gathered at Inderkum High School in Natomas for the 36th Annual Sacramento County Academic Decathlon.
+On February 1, 2020, hundreds of high school students, teachers, and community volunteers will gather at Folsom High School for the 40th Annual Sacramento County Academic Decathlon.
 This year's theme is "In Sickness and in Health: An Exploration of Illness and Wellness"

 About the Decathlon